DaudTalat/GOChat/README.md

     ```Powershell
     .\startGoListener.ps1
     ```
 This will run the software in the command-line in port 8080 (can be changed in sourcecode).
-As before, we are given a variety of features that we can accessed these being:
+As before, a variety of features that are given to interact with the server:

     '/create <name>'     create a room and join it '/join <name>'       join a room with associated room name